comp426-25f/final-project-team-42/F02_SUBMISSION_SUMMARY.md

 ---

-### 2. Study Group Management
+### 2. group chat Management

 **Status:** ✅ Complete

 **Description:**
-Users can create study groups with course information and descriptions.
+Users can create group chats with course information and descriptions.
 Groups are displayed on a dashboard with member counts and resource statistics.
 Users can navigate to individual group pages.

 **Technical Implementation:**

 - Database tables: `groups`, `memberships`
 - Group creation with owner assignment
 - Dynamic group statistics (member count, resource count)